poppingtonic/terminology-server/termserver/README.md

 Those features may come into scope at some yet-to-be-determined point in the future.

+# Philosophy
+This server's API does not adhere to the principles of REST ( well, it adheres to the basics, but it is not dogmatic, so no HATEOAS ).

+That is a deliberate choice.

 # SNOMED Data Directory Structure
 Our base dataset is the UK Clinical and Drugs releases.
 There is a `terminology_data` folder in this repository's root directory.